gchure/phd/src/chapter_02/section_03_model.md

 repressor binding sites, and combinations of activator and repressor binding sites [@bintu2005a; @brewster2014; @weinert2014].

-The formula presented in Eq. @eq:fold_change_full enables us to make precise quantitative statements about induction profiles.
-Motivated by the broad range of predictions implied by Eq. @eq:fold_change_full, we designed a series of experiments using the *lac* system in *E. coli* to tune the control parameters for a simple repression genetic circuit.
-As discussed in Fig.
+The formula presented in  @Eq:fold_change_full enables us to make precise quantitative statements about induction profiles.
+Motivated by the broad range of predictions implied by  @Eq:fold_change_full, we designed a series of experiments using the *lac* system in *E. coli* to tune the control parameters for a simple repression genetic circuit.
+As discussed in
-@fig:inducible_types (C), previous studies from our lab have provided well-characterized values for many of the parameters in our experimental system, leaving only the values of the the MWC parameters ($K_A$, $K_I$, and
+@Fig:inducible_types (C), previous studies from our lab have provided well-characterized values for many of the parameters in our experimental system, leaving only the values of the the MWC parameters ($K_A$, $K_I$, and
 $\Delta \varepsilon_{AI}$) to be determined.
 We note that while previous